rgov/facebook-political-ads/safari/NOTES.md

 ## Background Script

-The background script in `extension/src/background.js` is currently not executed.
+The background script in `extension/src/background.js` is loaded into a `WKWebView` off-screen.
+Message dispatch is handled mostly the same as the popup script.